lpic2book/src/docs/index.md

 ![](images/LPIC-2.png){width=190px}

 <span style="font-size:1.5em;">8th edition &beta;, for version 4.5</span>

+!!! warning "Update your bookmark!"
+    "The former `https://lpic2...` URL might no longer be available."

 Written, updated and reviewed by many past and present colleagues @ Sue B.V., Geldermalsen, The Netherlands.